alexkimkoutsis/Freestyle-Rhyme-Generator/README.md

 at which point the program will terminate.

 Note that if the user inputs any non-standard English words, no rhymes will be generated, and there can be no spaces in the input word.
+If an illegal word is entered, the program will let you know and prompt you again.

 # Built With
 * [Datamuse API](https://www.datamuse.com/api/) - For rhyme generation.